RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/1Sam.md

 <sup>28</sup> Didn’t I choose him out of all the tribes of Israel to be my priest, to go up to my altar, to burn incense, to wear an ephod before me?
 Didn’t I give to the house of your father all the offerings of the children of Israel made by fire?
 <sup>29</sup> Why do you kick at my sacrifice and at my offering, which I have commanded in my habitation, and honor your sons above me, to make yourselves fat with the best of all the offerings of Israel my people?’
 <sup>30</sup> “Therefore Yahweh, the God of Israel, says, ‘I said indeed that your house and the house of your father should walk before me forever.’
 But now Yahweh says, ‘Far be it from me; for those who honor me I will honor, and those who despise me will be cursed.
-<sup>31</sup> <sup>c</sup>the days come that I will cut off your arm and the arm of your father’s house, that there will not be an old man in your house.
+<sup>31</sup> Behold,<sup>c</sup> the days come that I will cut off your arm and the arm of your father’s house, that there will not be an old man in your house.
 <sup>32</sup> You will see the affliction of my habitation, in all the wealth which I will give Israel.
 There shall not be an old man in your house forever.
-<sup>33</sup> <sup>d</sup>and grieve your heart.
+<sup>33</sup> The man of yours whom I don’t cut off from my altar will consume your eyes<sup>d</sup> and grieve your heart.
 All the increase of your house will die in the flower of their age.
 <sup>34</sup> This will be the sign to you that will come on your two sons, on Hophni and Phinehas: in one day they will both die.
 <sup>35</sup> I will raise up a faithful priest for myself who will do according to that which is in my heart and in my mind.
 I will build him a sure house.
 He will walk before my anointed forever.
 <sup>36</sup> It will happen that everyone who is left in your house will come and bow down to him for a piece of silver and a loaf of bread, and will say, “Please put me into one of the priests’ offices, that I may eat a morsel of bread.” ’ ”